 Section 2: brief discussion of the baseline scenario simulations, hammering home how the strength of soft selection scales with the magnitude of reproductive excess (the more recruits than spawning slots, the stronger the selection).
 Discuss interactions between hard and soft selection – e.g., when there is strong maladaptation (strong hard selection), recruits per spawner falls below 1, which shuts off any soft-selection.
 Our model assumed genetic independence between ZSOFT and ZHARD, but if they were genetically correlated, this would lead to further interactions between them mediated by indirect selection.
 For example, if soft selection favours higher ZSOFT values and the traits are positively genetically correlated, this would drag ZHARD off its optimum as a correlated response, thereby leading to maladaptation and an associated demographic penalty.
 If the latter is strong enough, this in turn would feed back to reduce or shut off soft selection.
 Our model contains the option for a certain fraction of loci to be shared between ZSOFT and ZHARD, so these interactions can be explored in future work.

-Section 3: a discussion of the one-off intrusion scenario results, framed in the context of captive releases and farm escapes in salmonids (as well as a more general framing).
+Section 3: a discussion of the acute intrusion scenario results, framed in the context of captive releases and farm escapes in salmonids (as well as a more general framing).
 Hammer home the importance of the relative competitiveness of intruders versus locals.
 Discuss evidence for hatchery fish being less competitive than wild fish, and for farm escapes being more competitive than wild fish.
 In the latter case, the more realistic scenario is probably where farm genotypes are more competitive at the fry stage in terms of feeding territory acquisition (McGinnity papers, Norwegian studies, etc.).
 If we had shifted soft selection in our model to the fry stage, rather than the spawning stage, the same qualitative outcomes would likely have been observed (might even try running these simulations, as will be easy to tweak the model!!).
 Higher competitiveness of farmed genotypes at the fry stage would accelerate the introgression of domesticated genes, and thereby increase maladaptation with respect to ZHARD and impose a stronger demographic penalty.

-Section 4: discuss continuous intrusion results, which largely showed similar patterns to the one-off intrusion results, although with some interesting differences.
-E.g., genetic replacement can occur under continual intrusion, or hybrid swarms may emerge, even though the population size may equilibrate a lower size (compared to no intrusion).
+Section 4: discuss chronic intrusion results, which largely showed similar patterns to the acute intrusion results, although with some interesting differences.
+E.g., genetic replacement can occur under chronic intrusion, or hybrid swarms may emerge, even though the population size may equilibrate a lower size (compared to no intrusion).
 Ecological extinction has not occurred, but genetic extinction has effectively resulted.
-Discuss how likely it is in salmonids for intrusion to involve one-off events (e.g., a load of fish escape from sea-net pens in a big storm, a one-off stocking event of hatchery fish occurs), versus low-level continual intrusion (e.g. continual leakage from a farm; continual stocking each generation).
+Discuss how likely it is in salmonids for intrusion to involve acute events (e.g., a load of fish escape from sea-net pens in a big storm, a single stocking event of hatchery fish occurs), versus low-level chronic intrusion (e.g. continual leakage from a farm; continual stocking each generation).

 Section 5: compare our model and findings to previous eco-genetic models with salmonids, i.e., Hindar et al, Castellani et al, Sylvester et al, Baskett and Waples.
 Some of these models allowed for density-dependent competition, I think, but none mention soft selection (need to check this!!).
 In the case of Castellani, they assumed I think that a single set of loci affect a bunch of different fitness-related traits (so genetic non-independence across traits), including I think competitive ability of fry??
 Did this result in similar outcomes to our model?
 Baskett and Waples also might have included density/frequency dependence, but again need to look into how they modelled things exactly and what they found.